A little bit about Lavender and the Farm

 It goes back a long way!

 2023 Update – We replaced approx 800 lavender plants in our Top field, which was planted in 2013.
 Lavender lasts 8-10 years, these plants have come to the end of there natural life.
-We used old tyres to replant as this will help with drainage as our Winters become ever wetter through climate change.
+We used tyres to help with drainage as climate change is causing problems with growing lavender.
 Good drainage is essential for Lavender.

 Our 2nd Field was planted in 2018 and is situated on a slope.
 We’re very sad to lose many plants (in the bed by our Wexford Door) through the winter of 2022/2023.
 These have been replaced but will take time to grow to full size.